 What you felt and thought were likely different, depending on which Sam you were pretending to be.

 One of the things I learned while going to school was that I was a very visual and kinetic learner.
 If I attended the lectures, could see the slides or other material while I listened and had a chance to talk about it myself or do something to drive the information into my brain, I rarely had to study outside of class.

 However, some of my MBA classes were online in the early days of online learning.
 The class consisted of reading the lecture, reading the readings, then having a written discussion with classmates on the discussion board.

 I wasn’t learning anything.

-I ended up finding three other people in the class who were local to my area.
+I found three other people in the class who were local to my area.
 We met each week to host a class within the class.
-We all had to read everything, but focus on a specific area that we would then “teach” to everyone else.
+We all had to read everything but focus on a specific area that we would then “teach” to everyone else.

 That’s more like it.

 I could skim everything, read my section, and prepare visuals and materials to teach others my topic.
-Preparing the visuals helped me better understand the information and listening to the others explain the visuals they created helped me better understand that information too.
+Preparing the visuals helped me better understand the information, and listening to the others explain the visuals they created helped me understand that information.

 Don’t get me wrong.